 Online Bachelor's Degrees in Information Technology

-Online bachelor's degrees in IT typically take four years of full-time study to complete.
-Courses aim to provide students with the knowledge and skills they need to design and implement business information systems.
+This degree program can equip students with the knowledge and skills they need to design and implement business information systems.
 Programs generally cover a broad range of related subjects, from networks and databases to software and websites, and may involve significant hands-on training.
-Course examples include:

-Due to the breadth of the industry, numerous career options exist for bachelor's degree graduates.
-Here is a sampling from the BLS:
+Due to the breadth of the industry, numerous career options may exist for graduates of an online bachelor's degree program in information technology.
+A few of these include:

 Online Master's Degrees in Information Technology

-Students who enroll in online IT master's programs full-time can generally finish their degree in two years.
-The curriculum in these programs is designed to prepare students for management challenges in the technology industry, with courses that focus on networking, common technology problems businesses face and solutions to these issues, IT research, and informatics.
-Examples of course topics include:
+Typical coursework: The curriculum in these programs is usually designed to prepare you for management challenges in the technology industry.
+You're likely to study networking, common technology problems businesses face and solutions to these issues, IT research, and informatics.
+Other courses may include:

 Online Doctoral Degrees in Information Technology